 You shouldn’t keep or drag cookware on top of glass top stoves.
 You should also take care not to hit its surface with heavy or hot cookware.
 It should be cleaned using a non-abrasive sponge.
 Also, never pour water on the surface of a hot glass top stove.

-So it all boils down to minimizing scratches and avoiding drastic temperature variation, which isn’t hard to do.
+So it all boils down to minimizing scratches and avoiding drastic temperature variation, which isn’t difficult to do.

 Glass top stoves aren’t as durable as stainless steel